Cyclic operads, Koszul complexes, and hairy graph complexes

 \subsection{(Co)homological consequences}

 We continue to assume that $\kk$ is a field of characteristic zero.

-The Koszul property of a homogeneous quadratic $\kk$-linear category has (co)homological consequences; indeed, the Koszul property can be phrased in terms of $\ext$ (compare \cite[Theorem 2.35]{MR4398644}).
+The Koszul property of a homogeneous quadratic $\kk$-linear category has important (co)homological consequences (indeed, the Koszul property can be {\em expressed} in terms of $\ext$ - compare \cite[Theorem 2.35]{MR4398644}).
 Here we focus upon the consequences for $\kk \db$-modules and for $(\kk \db)_{(-;-)}$-modules that will be used in the applications.

 For a $\kk \db$-module $M$, we have the complexes

 of $(\kk \ub)_{(+;-)}$-modules, where the equality uses the identity $(\kk \ub)_{(+;-)}= (\kk \db)_{(+;-)}\op$.

 For a $(\kk \db)_{(-;-)}$-module $N$, we have the complexes